ndrag/react-tsx-hikefinder/project-diary.md

 ## 02/05/2020

 * I began by researching cpanel & node integration again. it looks like it's workable if I can SSH in, but it might still be a pain!
 Give it a go, it'll be much better learning than jumping straight to Heroku or similar.
 There are easier, more modern options for sure, but they're a bit too streamlined for the sort of learning I'm looking for...
+Had a go at PuTTY for the SSH component.

 * Refactored the template I'm using for Penzy's site.
 I'll now be using the client/server folder setup that the MySQL demo used, as the initial template is locked into a simpler structure.
 I could refactor webpack to deal with a new folder structure, but that would mean ejecting and spending a good while figuring out the nuances of that technology - a rabbit hole worth avoiding for the moment.